Agentic AI: The New Paradigm

-Agentic design is not limited to AI programming.
-It is shaping robotics, virtual assistants, automated trading platforms, smart home systems, and even advanced scientific research tools.
+Agentic design isn't just for programming AI.
+It is changing robotics, virtual assistants, automated trading platforms, smart home systems, and even tools for advanced scientific research.

 Cognitive Building Blocks of Autonomous Agents